SamueldaCostaAraujoNunes/BattlePass-Calculator-for-VALORANT/README.md

   - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Data objects that notify views when the underlying database changes.
   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
+  - [DataBinding](https://developer.android.com/topic/libraries/data-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
   - [Room](https://developer.android.com/topic/libraries/architecture/room) - SQLite object mapping library.
   - [Navigation](https://developer.android.com/guide/navigation) - Navigation refers to the interactions that allow users to navigate across, into, and back out from the different pieces of content within your app.
   - [OkHttp3](https://square.github.io/okhttp/) - A type-safe HTTP client for Android and Java.